10 Best Fleece Jackets For Hiking + Backpacking

 Which is warmer fleece or puffer?

 This is more of a question of seasons.
-Down is ideal in winter while down excels in the shoulder seasons.
+Down is ideal in winter while fleece excels in the shoulder seasons.
 They can also be used together.

 No doubt, down will keep you warmer, especially with heavy fill like 400 and up.
 However, down jackets are pricey, delicate, and ineffective when wet.